timofann/retail-analytics-db/materials/groups.md

     But users should be able to make individual settings and choose the actual margin calculation method - by period or by number of transactions.

-- If the method of margin calculation by period is selected, the user specifies for how many days from the current date in reverse chronological order it is necessary to calculate the margin.
+- If the method of margin calculation by period is selected, the user specifies for how many days from the [date of analysis formation](../README.md#date-of-analysis-formation-table) in reverse chronological order it is necessary to calculate the margin.
 It takes all transactions, which contain the analyzed group, made by the user during the specified period.
 The data contained in the `Transaction_DateTime` field of the [Purchase history table](../README.md#purchase-history-view) is used for calculations.